Upsolver/Documentation_Old/UpSQL/aggregate-streaming-data.md

 Basically an aggregation can be refreshed immediately or deferred, it can be refreshed fully or to a certain point in time.

-UpSql supports several aggregation functions.
+UpSQL supports several aggregation functions.
 You can use these functions to build aggregations over streamed data.
 For the full list of aggregation functions, see [upsolver aggregation functions](https://docs.upsolver.com/Functions/aggregations.html).

 For the following examples, we will assume _events_ stream contains several events, in the following format: